CalvinHartwell/getting-started-with-kylo/chapter2/section3.md

 ```

 The install-rpm, install-tar and install-debian directories each house the respective packages and tar payload for Kylo.
-The RPM can be installed using the steps mentioned previous and can be found in this directory in the current version of the project:
+The RPM can be installed using the steps mentioned previously.
+Once the project has been compiled, the RPM can be found in the following directory within the source code:

 ```
 [root@kylo-release noarch]# ll /home/ec2-user/kylo/install/install-rpm/target/rpm/kylo/RPMS/noarch